Answer

 That's a HUGE amount of information that AI does not have...and that's just a four year old child and what they consume through their eyes.

-Let's Run Some Additional Numbers (You can skip if you don't want to geek out on this point)
+Let's Run Some Additional Numbers Based on That Premise (You can skip if you don't want to geek out on this point)

 An Interesting Twist, Most New Content May be AI-Generated or Translated

-Now...that is assuming that all of that content created is actually new and unique insights from an actual human being.
+Keep in mind that LLMs continue to get smarter by getting access to new data.
 The issue is....much of the content being produced and published now is AI generated or automated (or semi-automated) translations of knowledge that has already been shared.
 So, it's not unique information...it's just a new form of what is already out there.
 Forbes's published a reference to a study from Amazon where they communicate that "roughly 57% of all web-based text has been AI generated or translated through an AI algorithm" (see article).
-Think about that....over half of the content published may be AI-generated....so assuming that is true that would take our 919x multiple above and makes it at least twice that.
+Think about that....over half of the content published may be AI-generated.
+That is what the LLMs are going to try to access in order to get "smarter" and more knowledgable?
+It's going to need to filter through all that regurgitated information and identify (and incentivize the creation of) "real" new and unique experiences (Google's doing this through their "information gain score").

 We like to equate LLMs and AI to the "guy in the bar" from the movie Good Will Hunting, where the guy is very well read and is able to effectively regurgitate and recite incredibly impressive sounding content....and to the layperson he knows what he talks about and is super impressive.
 But, the lesson of that clip in the movie is that even though you sound super eloquent and have a lot of knowledge...that doesn't mean that you're able to rely on what comes out of it's mouth and lean on the fact that it's drawing the right conclusions.
 The fact is, it can sound super smart and intelligent...but it's very limited in the conclusions that it can draw because it's only producing based on what it's read/seen...and that is just a fraction of the picture.